 This formula is very simple: Your height / Bike Size

 Here is an easy to follow bike size chart by height.
 Many people also call the following information a bike frame size chart.
 The chart takes into consideration your height and the size of the bike’s frame.
 Clearly, certain heights compliment certain frames.
-The following chart is the criteria followed to make the bike size determination.
+The following table is the criteria followed to make the bike size determination.

 Bike Size Chart/Bike Frame Size Chart